darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 #### Stipend

-The PhD salaries are set at the university level and defined in [this table](https://www.hr.aau.dk/digitalAssets/1001/1001827_akademisk_skala_01.04.2021.pdf) -- the exact numbers depend on previous post-graduate work experience, it is somewhat difficult to understand the details, but expect to have a net salary greater than XXX DKK (XXX Euro).
-Denmark being one of the countries where students are [the best paid](https://www.studyinternational.com/news/highest-phd-stipend/).
+The PhD salaries are set at the university level and defined in [this table](https://www.hr.aau.dk/digitalAssets/1001/1001827_akademisk_skala_01.04.2021.pdf) -- the exact numbers depend on previous post-graduate work experience, and the taxation system is somewhat obscure, but expect to have a net salary of approximately XXX DKK (XXX Euro) per month.
+Overall, Denmark is one of the countries where students are [paid the best](https://www.studyinternational.com/news/highest-phd-stipend/).

 ### How to Apply
 In order to unsure a fair assessment of all applicants, we have an official procedure.
 Please refer to the [formal offer on the university's website](https://phd.tech.au.dk/for-applicants/apply-here/saeropslag/phd-in-machine-learning-and-agricultural-ecology-hierarchical-deep-learning-for-better-automatic-pest-classification-and-biodiversity-monitoring-in-agroecosystems)

 ### Questions

-Do not hesitate to [contact us](mailto:qgeissmann@qgg.au.dk) if you have questions, interest, ideas...
-If you do so, please *enclose a CV and briefly describe your interest*.
+Do not hesitate to [contact us](mailto:qgeissmann@qgg.au.dk) if you have questions, or want to discuss your interest, ideas...
+If you do so, please *enclose a CV and briefly describe your motivation*.